erysdren/TinyGL/README.md

 See `examples/ui.c` for an example of implementing TinyGL under SDL2.

+## Limitations

+- In the OSTinyGL module, only 16bpp is currently supported.

 ## Todo

 - [x] Port examples to platform-agnostic window system